rajvipulraj401/JavascriptCodes_Practise/es6 code/README.md

 console.log(greeting);
 ```
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-Sure, let's break down the difference between shallow copy and deep copy in JavaScript:

 ## Shallow Copy

 A shallow copy creates a new object and copies over the values of the original object.
 However, it only copies the reference to nested objects, not the actual objects themselves.
 This means that changes to the nested objects in the copied object will also affect the original object.
 Here's an example:

 ```javascript